 There are predictions that this year will see Douyin in decline and Kuaishou on the rise.
 One outcome could be that we’ll see international beauty and makeup brands promoting their products on Kuaishou, which could bring surprising results.

 What’s the content like?
 Like other Bytedance-owned products, including its forerunner Toutiao, Watermelon relies on the company’s powerful algorithms.
-The app is focused on delivering highly personalized algorithm-driven recommendations, and there’s no time limit on videos.
+The app is focused on delivering highly personalised algorithm-driven recommendations, and there’s no time limit on videos.

 Watermelon attaches great importance to high-quality content and clearly provides support to this end.
 Both algorithmic recommendations and user sharing help drive traffic to high-quality content (especially videos longer than one minute long.